arosboro/newsletter/README.md

 - `content`: Bytes64 the IPFS path to the content you updated.
 - `content_nonce`: Bytes24 the U8IntArray of the nonce you used.
 - `issue_path`: Bytes64 The IPFS path of the digests for every member receiving an issue.
-- `issue_nonce`: Bytes64 The U8IntArray of the nonce using Group Symmetric key which encrypted issue path's contents.
+- `issue_nonce`: Bytes64 The U8IntArray representation converted to bytes of the nonce using Group Symmetric key which encrypted issue path's contents.

 **Outputs:**